 - Treat health conditions.
-See your doctor for treatment for depression or anxiety.
+See your doctor for treatment of depression or anxiety.

 - Maintain a healthy diet.
-A diet such as the Mediterranean diet — rich in fruits, vegetables, whole grains and omega-3 fatty acids, which are commonly found in certain fish and nuts — might promote health and lower your risk of developing dementia.
-This type of diet also improves cardiovascular health, which may help lower dementia risk.
+A diet such as the Mediterranean diet might promote health and lower the risk of developing dementia.
+A Mediterranean diet is rich in fruits, vegetables, whole grains and omega-3 fatty acids, which are commonly found in certain fish and nuts.
+This type of diet also improves cardiovascular health, which also may help lower dementia risk.

 - Get good-quality sleep.
-Practice good sleep hygiene, and talk to your doctor if you snore loudly or have periods where you stop breathing or gasp during sleep.
+Practice good sleep hygiene.
+Talk to a health care professional if you snore loudly or have periods where you stop breathing or gasp during sleep.

 - Treat hearing problems.
-People with hearing loss have a greater chance of developing cognitive decline.
+People with hearing loss have a greater chance of developing problems with thinking, known as cognitive decline.
 Early treatment of hearing loss, such as use of hearing aids, might help decrease the risk.

-Your doctor will review your medical history and symptoms and conduct a physical examination.
-He or she will likely ask someone close to you about your symptoms as well.
+A health care professional reviews your medical history and symptoms and conducts a physical exam.
+Someone who is close to you may be asked about your symptoms as well.

-No single test can diagnose dementia, so doctors are likely to run a number of tests that can help pinpoint the problem.
+No single test can diagnose dementia.
+You'll likely need a number of tests that can help pinpoint the problem.

 Cognitive and neuropsychological tests

-Doctors evaluate your memory, language, visual perception, attention, problem-solving, movement, senses, balance, reflexes and other areas.
+Your memory, language skills, visual perception, attention, problem-solving skills, movement, senses, balance, reflexes and other areas are evaluated.

 - CT or MRI.
-These scans can check for evidence of stroke or bleeding or tumor or hydrocephalus.
+These scans can check for evidence of stroke, bleeding, tumor or fluid buildup, known as hydrocephalus.

-Simple blood tests can detect physical problems that can affect brain function, such as vitamin B-12 deficiency or an underactive thyroid gland.
-Sometimes the spinal fluid is examined for infection, inflammation or markers of some degenerative diseases.
+Simple blood tests can detect physical problems that can affect brain function, such as too little vitamin B-12 in the body or an underactive thyroid gland.
+Sometimes the spinal fluid is examined for infection, for inflammation or for markers of some degenerative diseases.

 A mental health professional can determine whether depression or another mental health condition is contributing to your symptoms.